coveooss/json-schema-for-humans/README.md

 On by default

 If several `$ref` points to the same definition, only render the documentation for this definition the first time.
-All other occurrences are replaced by an achor link to the first occurrence.
+All other occurrences are replaced by an anchor link to the first occurrence.

+If the feature is off (`--no-link-to-reused-ref`) and there is a recursive definition, the generation will crash with a `RecursionError`.

 ##### --minify/--no-minify
 On by default